yuvipaloozie/Smart-ML-Brute-Force-DL/ArrythmiaExample/README.md

     * `visualize_interpretability`: Compares CNN Saliency Maps vs. Engineering Feature Space.

 ## Results and Evaluations
+The comparative performance was measured in two different tests: a simple binary test and a more challenging multiclass test.
 The study resulted in a comparison between the two approaches across 5 classes (Normal, LBBB, RBBB, PVC, APC).

 | Metric | Engineering Model (Logistic Reg) | Deep Learning (1D-CNN) | Winner |